Royal New Zealand Coastguard: Personnel

 Volunteers largely make up the organisation, alongside paid staff.
 In 2024, there was 2,000+ volunteers and 100+ paid staff.
 Volunteers undertake a large number of different roles within units, both on-shore and as SAR crew.

 Becoming a volunteer

 Many Coastguard units require volunteers.
 Interested people can apply on the dedicated Coastguard recruitment website.
 Applicants need to pass a "police vet".
 This is more stringent than just a regular criminal convictions check as crew may work with vulnerable people.

 SAR Crew

 Units require people to attend search and rescue events as they may arise.

 Rescue Vessel Crew

-Involves being a crew member onboard a Coastguard Rescue Vessel (CRV).
-There are many roles on-board, including helmsperson, navigator / radio operator, observer and skipper.
+Involves being a crew member on board a Coastguard Rescue Vessel (CRV).
+There are many roles on board, including helmsperson, navigator / radio operator, observer and skipper.

 Air Patrol Crew

 Involves being an air observer or tactical officer.
 The air patrol typically involves small planes.

 Shore Crew

 These roles involve contributing to a Unit by applying skills in administration, organising, planning, repairs, working with figures, social media, or general support, both on and off the water during rescue missions.